 Examinations of all the classes are held at the close of each of the three terms into which the scholastic year is divided.
-Students, moreover, who, from any cause, are absent more than three times in four consecutive weeks from recitations in any one study are required to pass a special examination on the subjects treated of in the class-room during their absence.
+Students, moreover, who, from any cause, are absent from more recitations in any one study than they have per week in that study, are required to pass a special examination on the lessons missed.

-Commencement and Vacations.
+Vacations.